charly3pins/easytrip_api/README.md

 POC playing with the skyscanner API.

-This project is the API used to for the easytrip [website](https://github.com/charly3pins/easytrip)
+This project is the API used for the easytrip [website](https://github.com/charly3pins/easytrip)